 However, the government regulates the transactions involving foreign currencies very strictly: control of foreign currencies inflow is more relaxed than their outflow.

-Vietnamese Language is Used in the Paperwork
+Vietnamese Language is Used in Paperwork

-All reporting and filing paperwork, including licenses, must be written in Vietnamese language.
+All reporting and filing paperwork, including licenses, must be written in the Vietnamese language.
 For documents that are in English or other languages, they must be translated into Vietnamese through certified translations at court in the home country.
 It does not stop here.
 The certified translated documents must then be validated by a Vietnam embassy.

 Taxes in Vietnam

-Though reform for Vietnam’s complicated tax system is underway, there are still 10 corporate tax payments that must be made every year.
+Although reform for Vietnam’s complicated tax system is underway, there are still 10 corporate tax payments that must be made every year.
 Other taxes also include VAT and social insurance.

-Through the reform, the government of Vietnam intends to simplify all tax calculation and declaration procedure, sort out unclear tax issues in order to create a favourable business environment.
+Through the reform, the government of Vietnam intends to simplify all tax calculation and declaration procedure, and sort out unclear tax issues in order to create a favourable business environment.

 A lot of work must also be done by the authority in respect of the improvement of technology for tax reporting such as electronic tax declaration.